ShaharBenIshay/IR_Engine/README.md

 Project files:

+* BMֹ_25_from_index: class object that implement an index based on BM 25 score.

 * inverted_index_gcp: used to create an inverted index object. this is the base index object.

 * search_fronted: Used to create the server-side using flask, receive queries from clients and provide answers.